Holy Family with the Infant Saint John the Baptist (Beccafumi, Galleria Palatina)

-Holy Family with the Infant Saint John the Baptist is an oil on canvas painting by Domenico Beccafumi, executed c.
+Holy Family with the Infant Saint John the Baptist is an oil-on-canvas painting by the Italian Renaissance painter Domenico Beccafumi, executed c.
 1521–1522, now in the Galleria Palatina in Florence.
 The painting's composition is strongly influenced by Raphael.
 The seraphim in the four corners of the work are thought to be later additions by a Sienese artist, possibly at the end of the 16th century – Judey attributes them to an artist in the circle of Correggio and Sanminiatelli to a generic Baroque-influenced Sienese artist.